usgpo/api/README.md

 ## Keys

 This API requires the use of an API.data.gov key - [signup here](https://api.data.gov/signup/).
-If you already have one, go to that [/docs page](https://api.govinfo.gov/docs), click on Authorize, and enter your key.
+If you already have one, go to the [/docs page](https://api.govinfo.gov/docs), click on Authorize, and enter your key.
 Then you can make all the requests normally.

+You can send your API key in a few different ways.
+See api.data.gov for more information on [key usage](https://api.data.gov/docs/api-key/).

 ## Versioning